davidesangui/keggModule_finder/README.md

 # keggModule_finder
-Small script to parse eggNOG-mapper annotations and KEGG database to identify KEGG modules encoded by microbial genomes.
+Small script to parse KEGG orthologues annotations and KEGG database to identify KEGG modules encoded by microbial genomes.
 ## Installation
 No installation is needed.
 Simply download the file keggModule_finder.py from this repository and launch it with Python3.
 If the KEGG database is to be parsed to obtain module definitions, then the python package Bio is required, which can be obtained via pip: